Forcalquier, Alpes-de-Haute-Provence tourism & sightseeing

 Forcalquier is an attractive small Provencal town, quiet but with several small highlights to discover in the town centre.
 Particular highlights in the main square include the cathedral which dominates the Place du Bourguet.
 Built in the 12th century the cathedral retains some of its original form but was largely transformed in the 17th century, including the addition of the top part of the belltower and the campanile.

-Particular highlights include the 12th century cathedral which dominates the Place du Bourguet, the 13th century Cordelier's Convent and cloisters and the 17th century Convent of the Visitandines (the baroque facade of the chapel is now the entrance to Forcalquier cinema, while the remainder of the building is the town hall.
+On the lower part of the square is the 17th century Convent of the Visitandines - the baroque facade of the chapel is now the entrance to Forcalquier cinema, while the remainder of the building is the town hall.
 There are also various cafes in the Place du Bourguet, and the town market is held here.

 Follow the narrow streets and then the cobbled path above Forcalquier and you will finally reach the citadel and the Chapel of Notre-Dame-de-Provence at the top of the hill.
 Along the way you follow a series of Stations of the Cross.
 The chapel stands on the site of the citadel (itself destroyed in 1601) and is an an unusual octagonal 19th century design with statues standing on each corner of the octagon and a small domed roof.

-Be sure to get this far, because it is the highest point in the town and has stunning views across the rooftops and countryside - the views are more of a reason to visit than the chapel perhaps.
+Be sure to get this far, because it is the highest point in the town and has lovely views across the rooftops and countryside - the views are more of a reason to visit than the chapel perhaps.